 A last point should be made.
 The whole question we are considering is of course tremendously complicated precisely by the strength of the sexual instinct.
 Nevertheless, the very strength of this instinct should itself be a pointer towards an adequate understanding of sexuality.
 Elementary commonsense says that the power of the sexual urge must correspond to deep human aspirations or needs.
 It has of course been traditional to explain the sexual urge in cosmic or demographic terms: just as we have a food appetite to maintain the life of the individual, so we have a sex appetite to maintain the life of the species.
 This explanation makes sense - as far as it goes.
 However, it clearly does not go far enough.
 The sex appetite - the strength of the sex appetite - surely corresponds not only to cosmic or collectivist needs, but also to personalist needs.
 If man and woman feel a deep longing for sexual union, it is also because they have - each one personally has - a deep longing for all that is involved in true sexuality: self-giving, self-complementarity, self-realization, self-perpetuation, in spousal union with another.

-The experience of such complete spousal sexuality is filled with many-facetted pleasure, in which the simple physical satisfaction of a mere sense instinct is accompanied and enriched by the personalist satisfaction of the much deeper and stronger longings involved in sex, and not marred and soured by their frustration.
-If continuous and growing sexual frustration is a main consequence of contraception, this is also because the contraceptive mentality deprives the very strength of the sexual urge of its real meaning and purpose, and then tries to find full sexual experience and satisfaction in what is basically little more than a physical release.
+The experience of such complete spousal sexuality is filled with many-faceted pleasure, in which the simple physical satisfaction of a mere sense instinct is accompanied and enriched by the personalist satisfaction of the much deeper and stronger longings involved in sex, and not marred and soured by their frustration.
+If continuous and growing sexual frustration is a main consequence of marital contraception, this is also because the contraceptive mentality deprives the very strength of the sexual urge of its real meaning and purpose, and then tries to find full sexual experience and satisfaction in what is basically little more than a physical release.

-Seed is here intended to refer equally to the male or the female generative element.
+"Seed" is here intended to refer equally to the male or the female generative element.

-In this way in fact the uniqueness of the decision to marry a particular person is reaffirmed in each marital act.
+In this way, in fact, the uniqueness of the decision to marry a particular person is reaffirmed in each marital act.
 By every single act of true intercourse, each spouse is confirmed in the unique status of being husband or wife to the other.

-This still remains true even in cases where, for some reason or another, the spouses cannot have children.
+This still is true even in cases where, for some reason or another, the spouses cannot have children.
 Their union in such cases, just as their union during the wife's pregnancy, draws its deepest meaning from the fact that both their conjugal act and the intention behind it are "open to life", even though no life can actually result from the act.
-It is their basic openness to life which gives the act its meaning and dignity.
-Just as the absence of this openness is what undermines the dignity and meaning of the act when the spouses, without serious reasons, deliberately limit their marital intercourse to the infertile periods.
+It is their basic openness to life which gives the act its meaning and dignity; just as the absence of this openness is what undermines the dignity and meaning of the act when the spouses, without serious reasons, deliberately limit their marital intercourse to the infertile periods.